Zorp launches Forms SDK 🚀 You can integrate dynamic forms into your existing mobile apps with just a few lines of code.

 How to setup an incentive program for your operations team

 This is a tricky topic.
-Setting up the right incentive program is probably the single most driving factor between a fast growing company and a stagnant one.
+Setting up the right incentive program for your workforce is probably the single most driving factor between a fast growing company and a stagnant one.
 But remember, before you look at the incentive program, fix your process.
 Here’s how your order of priority should be.

 1. Hire the right people